NelsonDane/Custom-GitHub-Actions/README.md

       DOCKERHUB_PASSWORD: ${{ secrets.DOCKERHUB_PASSWORD }}
 ```

-### Auto Update Docker Hub Readme
+### Auto Update Docker Hub README/Description
-Automatically updates the Docker Hub readme with the contents of the README.md file in the GitHub repo.
+Automatically updates the Docker Hub README/Description with the contents of the README.md file in the GitHub repo.

 Required Inputs:
 - `image_name`